Shrine Mont is open for 2021

 Contact our guest services department for more information and to make a reservation.

-Click HERE to download Shrine Mont's Guidelines for phase 3 stays.
+Click HERE to download Shrine Mont's Guidelines for your and our safety.

 This page will be updated regularly with the latest information on Shrine Mont's response to the COVID-19 virus.